-It was during a visit to Open Studios in North West Norfolk in 2012 that I discovered Martin Kinnear’s Norfolk Painting School.
+It was during a visit to Open Studios in North West Norfolk that I discovered Martin Kinnear’s Norfolk Painting School.
 I enrolled for his 5-day foundation course in oil painting which was to include Old Master and Impressionist techniques.

-Needless to say, I loved the course and bought all the equipment I would need to start painting at home.
-Three years on, and I have attended a Level 2 City and Guilds Art and Craft course with Clare Francis Smith and a 3-day Expressive Oils course with Martin Kinnear again and have many framed pictures, affordable prints and greetings cards to offer to the art buying public.
+Since then, I have attended a Level 2 City and Guilds Art and Craft course with Clare Francis Smith and a 3-day Expressive Oils course with Martin Kinnear again and have many framed pictures, affordable prints and greetings cards to offer to the art buying public.

 I paint mostly scenic and figurative subjects in an impressionistic manner, which I hope you will enjoy browsing.